When we use WordPress to build a foreign trade website, we usually

 php_value max_input_time 300

-4. After the modification is complete, your server upload size will be changed to 64MB.
-Then, reinstalling the theme will no longer prompt the „The link you followed has expired“ error.
+4. After the modification is complete, your server upload size will be changed to 64MB, and then reinstalling the Theme will no longer prompt the „The link you followed has expired“ error.

 Other Solutions